There are four different volley links that all serve a different purpose:

 To share a public link, follow the steps below:

-1) Right click (or long press on mobile) to see a menu of actions you can take with that specific Volley.
+1) Click on the three-dot menu to see actions you can take with that specific Volley.
 Click “Copy public link”

 2) Share that link via email, text, DM, etc. as you would a link to any video on the internet (think sharing a YouTube video).